12oman/lecture-notes/lectures/ET/week3.md

 [intergalactic](https://youtu.be/qORYO0atB6g?si=PR0Cmz8PDdUT7uwc)

 ---
+### 4. discussion (15min)
+examples
+* how is scale used to open up newness?
+* what kind of 'postmodernism' is at play?
+---

 ### 3. visit the Intergalatic track on WhoSampled (10 min)
 explore the 'intertextuality' of the song - how it samples and remixes other tracks

 ![whoeSampled](https://d2w9rnfcy7mm78.cloudfront.net/34874596/original_3409582c6b49fe28341fb63b41df9afe.png?1740695894?bc=0)

 [link](https://www.whosampled.com/Beastie-Boys/Intergalactic/)

 ---